radixmo/freeshop/readme.txt

 ## Installation

 ### Classic install
-- Download the freeshop folder from GitHub
+- Download the [freeshop package] (https://github.com/radixmo/freeshop/archive/framework.zip) from GitHub
-- IMPORTANT: Make sure you rename the "freeshop-framework.zip" file just to "freeshop.zip" or you might have problems using child themes !!
 - Upload it into your WordPress installation subfolder here: `/wp-content/themes/`
 - Login to your WordPress backend
 - Go to Appearance → Themes
 - Activate the FreeShop theme

+IMPORTANT:
+- If you want create and use child themes based on FreeShop: Make sure you rename the "freeshop-framework.zip" file just to "freeshop.zip".

 ### npm install
 - Open your terminal